quickwit-oss/quickwit/docs/distributed-tracing/instrument-python-and-send-traces-to-quickwit.md

 ## Start Jaeger UI

 Let's start a Jaeger UI instance with docker.
-Here we want to connect inform jaeger that it should use quickwit as its backend.
+Here we need to inform jaeger that it should use quickwit as its backend.

-Due to some idiosyncracy associated with networking with containers, you will need a different approach on MacOS & Windows on one side, and Linux on the other side.
+Due to some idiosyncracy associated with networking with containers, we will have to use a different approach on MacOS & Windows on one side, and Linux on the other side.

 ### MacOS & Windows